xStrom/Slark/README.md

 Slark is a tool for viewing static and animated images.

 You can load multiple images into Slark and then drag them around the canvas.
 Use PGUP / PGDN to control their Z-ordering.
 Ctrl+S / Ctrl+O to save / open a project file which remembers all the opened images and their location and z-order.

-Supported image formats are GIF, WebP, and JPEG.
+Supported image formats are GIF, WebP, JPEG, and PNG.

 ## Project status